Trayfoot Mountain – Paine Run Loop

 Every weekend this April has provided glorious hiking weather!
 I’m feeling so grateful that we’ve been able to get out so often and take full advantage of the warm, sunny days.
 On the Saturday before Easter, we chose to hike the challenging 9.5 mile Trayfoot Mountain – Paine Run loop.

 This hike begins at the Blackrock Gap parking area (not to be confused with Blackrock summit parking).
 From the lot, cross to the eastern side of Skyline Drive and make your way north along the Appalachian Trail.
 After a couple tenths of a mile, the trail crosses back over the drive and heads steadily uphill for a little over a mile.
-As you climb, you’ll come to a 4-way junction – stay on the white-blazed AT, as the other two directions go to Ivy Creek Spring and the Blackrock shelter.
+As you climb, you’ll come to a junction – stay on the white-blazed AT, the turn to the right goes to the Blackrock shelter.

 The uphill climb along this section is steady going!
 Near the top, you’ll pass another marker pointing toward the Furnace Mountain trail.
-Continue on the Trayfoot Trail until you reach the cement post marking the summit and high point of your hike.
+Pass this and continue on the Trayfoot Trail until you reach the cement post marking the summit and high point of your hike.
 There are no views from this summit, but this starts the beginning of a lovely, easy ridge walk.

-The ridge rolls gently along for a little over a mile and a half, offering nice views of the Paine Run valley and a distant glimpse of Skyline Drive.
+The ridge rolls gently along, offering nice views of the Paine Run valley and a distant glimpse of Skyline Drive.
 The trail eventually begins a long gradual descent to Paine Run.
 Your last sweeping vista on this hike comes at a pretty outcropping of rocks overlooking pointy Buzzard Rock.

 Switchbacks take you swiftly down to Paine Run.
-Near the first stream crossing, a cement marker points you onto the yellow-blazed Paine Run Trail, which is essentially an old fire road.
+Near the first stream crossing, a cement marker points you left onto the yellow-blazed Paine Run Trail, which is essentially an old roadbed.
 There were several stream crossings on this section of trail.
-All of them were easy but the second crossing.
+All of them but the second crossing were easy.
 We found the stream wide and flush with water.
 Most of the stones people use to cross were underwater.
 Instead of trying to attempt the rock-hop, we took off our shoes and waded across.
 Refreshing!

 The Paine Run trail is very pleasant for a couple miles – sounds of running water and mountain views through the trees.
 When we hiked, the stream was flowing with lots of rapids and tiny waterfalls.
 I imagine it will run low and dry later in the summer.
 The path climbs so gradually you hardly notice you’re ascending!
 Eventually, you leave the streamside and head back toward Skyline Drive.
 After one final sharp switchback, you have one more moderately steep ascent back to your car.